Anthony Banda’s minor adjustments keyed a major resurgence for both him & the Dodgers

 When the Dodgers acquired Anthony Banda from the Guardians and quickly added him to their Major League roster in May, he was among a bevy of journeyman pitchers Los Angeles had called upon to aid a pitching staff ailed with injuries and underperformance.
 Five months later, when the Dodgers won the World Series, Banda had solidified himself as one of the most effective relief pitchers on their postseason roster.

-How he went from happened is a story on its own.
+How he went from just another arm to a key reliever is a story on its own.

 ——

-Equipped with a fastball and sinker whose velocities climb toward the upper portions of the mid-90s, along with a devastating slider 5-10 mph slower, Banda climbed into manager Dave Roberts‘ circle of trust by the time October rolled around, posting a 3.08 ERA and 3.67 FIP throughout his 49.2 innings of work.
+Equipped with a fastball and sinker whose velocities climb toward the upper portions of the mid-90s, paired with a devastating slider 5-10 mph slower, Banda climbed into manager Dave Roberts‘ circle of trust by the time October rolled around, posting a 3.08 ERA and 3.67 FIP in his 49.2 innings of work.

-Roberts and the Dodgers’ faith in Banda was rewarded during the postseason, as Banda posted a 1.13 ERA in eight innings of work.
-Despite struggling with his command, walking six, his stuff played well and he struck out 11 batters.
-Especially crucial in the NLCS, when the top lefty in the Dodgers bullpen, Alex Vesia, was sidelined with an injury, Banda emerged as a key piece in a Dodgers bullpen recognized for their unprecedented dominance throughout the 2024 postseason.
+Roberts and the Dodgers’ faith in Banda was rewarded during the postseason, as Banda posted a 1.13 ERA over eight frames.
+Despite struggling with his command via walking six, his stuff played well and he struck out 11 batters, usually in leverage situations.
+He was especially crucial in the NLCS, when the top lefty in the Dodgers bullpen, Alex Vesia, was sidelined with an injury.
+Banda stepped up when they desperately needed him to, and he continued to climb the ladder of a Dodgers bullpen recognized for their dominance throughout the 2024 postseason.

 “It was like a ‘thank you’ moment.
 I went through, what, 11 organizations?
 And no one could find that for me.
 He did it within 24 hours.”

-So the new slider grip and arm angle morphed him from a fringe bullpen arm into a dominant lefty, one of the hottest commodities on any MLB roster trying to compete for a championship.
+So the new slider grip and arm angle (along with a tick more velo) morphed him from a fringe bullpen arm into a dominant lefty, one of the hottest commodities on any MLB roster trying to compete for a championship.
 Now armed with two significantly above-average pitches instead of one, Banda became an absolute force to be reckoned with on the mound, being able to rely on his elite stuff even when his command occasionally wavered.

 One of the biggest breakout relief pitchers of 2024 and a key piece of the Dodgers’ 2024 championship run, Anthony Banda seems primed not only to help the Dodgers in their quest to repeat, but has also turned a career defined by perseverance into one now defined by effectiveness.